mbaytas/MAVA337Labs/Assignment2_Processing/README.md

 Basically the circle should begin from the top left corner of the screen, travel to the right, move down when it hits the edge, move to the left edge again, move down, and repeat.
 The animation can be as fast or as slow as you want, but we should be able to observe the circle move (not too fast!).
 Also, the vertical and horizontal movement must occur at the same speed..
 When you arrive at the bottom corner, do whatever you want (stop, loop, make the circle explode and scatter confetti...)

-You can implement this in reasonably few lines of code using some basic, garden variety [`if` statements](https://processing.org/reference/if.html), [`for` loops](https://processing.org/reference/for.html), etc. You can also access the canvas dimensions using the [`width`](https://processing.org/reference/width.html) and [`height`](https://processing.org/reference/height.html) system variables.
+You can implement this in reasonably few lines of code using some basic, garden variety [`if` statements](https://processing.org/reference/if.html), [`for` loops](https://processing.org/reference/for.html), etc.

+Remember that you can access the canvas dimensions using the [`width`](https://processing.org/reference/width.html) and [`height`](https://processing.org/reference/height.html) system variables.

-You must specify some colors for the background, the path, and the circle; but they don't have to be the colors shown.
+You must specify some colors for the [background](https://processing.org/reference/background_.html) and the [circle](https://processing.org/reference/fill_.html); but they don't have to be the colors shown.
 Feel free to use different colors.

 Hint: You can use the [`PShape` class](https://processing.org/reference/PShape.html) and its [`translate()` method](https://processing.org/reference/PShape_translate_.html) to move the circle around.
-You can also use the [static `translate()` function](https://processing.org/reference/translate_.html).
+You can also use the [static `translate()` function](https://processing.org/reference/translate_.html) which moves the whole coordinate system around.

 ![Follower](Follower.png)

 ### 2) Rotating Text

-Write "MAVA337" in a monospaced font in the middle of the screen and rotate it around the y-axis.
+Write "MAVA337" in a [monospaced font](https://en.wikipedia.org/wiki/Monospaced_font) right in the middle of the screen and rotate it around the y-axis.

 Hints:

-- Before you pick the font for your text (with `createFont()`), use the `Pfont.list()` function to obtain a list of the fonts available on your system.
+- Before you pick the font for your text (with [`createFont()`](https://processing.org/reference/createFont_.html)), use the [`Pfont.list()`](https://processing.org/reference/PFont_list_.html) function to obtain a list of the fonts available on your system.
 - You may want to use the [`textAlign()` function](https://processing.org/reference/textAlign_.html).
-- If you use the parameters for the `text()` function to set the position of your text, the text will rotate around an axis that is located off the text.
-Use `translate()` instead.
+- If you use the parameters for the [`text()`](https://processing.org/reference/text_.html) function to set the position of your text, the text will rotate around an axis that is located off the text.
+Use [`translate()`]((https://processing.org/reference/translate_.html)) instead, to revolve the text around the middle.
 - You will need to use a global variable for the rotation angle.

+> The code we wrote to produce the example screenshots below is 22 lines, of which 6 contain only spaces or curly brackets.
+Around 15-20 instructions should be enough to finish this exercise if you study the documentation and use the functions etc. we suggest above.

 ![Rotating Text](Rotate.png)